-It's observed as Colombus Day in the United States, but in Mexico, October 12, or Día de la Raza, is a date that is meant to commemorate the first recognized contact between the indigenous people of the Americas with the Europeans.
+It's observed as Columbus Day in the United States, but in Mexico, October 12, or Día de la Raza, is a date that is meant to commemorate the first recorded contact between the indigenous people of the Americas with the Europeans.
 The occasion is seen as an opportunity to foster awareness about the subsequent cultural shifts that took place which resulted in the mix of indigenous and European identities, customs, traditions, and beliefs, which formed present-day Mexico.

 07 of 09